flashlight/flashlight/docs/source/autograd.rst

 JIT Compiler
 ############

-Arrayfire (array backend for flashlight) uses a JIT compiler to combine many light weight functions into a single kernel launch.
-Here is a very simple example which illustrates this.
+ArrayFire uses a JIT compiler to combine many small function calls into a single kernel call.
+Below is a simple example:

 ::